Fourth Sunday in Advent | Luke 1:39-55

 Lectionary Project—Third year of weekly posts based on the Gospel reading from the Revised Common Lectionary

 A baby kicks in the womb.
-That is all that is happening in the story, really, just an ordinary thing.
-But it is the kind of small ordinary event to which we attribute meaning, like a sign or some superstitious belief from old wives’ tales.
+That’s all that is happening in this story, really, just an ordinary thing.
+But it is the kind of small ordinary event to which we attribute meaning, a sign, or some superstitious belief from old wives’ tales.
 A broom falls.
 A palm itches.
 A child kicks in the womb.

 In that simple kick, two women know portents of the future.
 They hear angels greeting them.
 They believe that the first Christmas is coming, before there is such a thing as Christmas.
 And they give praise to a God whom they have never seen, comfort one another in their faith that all will be well, simply because of a child’s restless dream in the warm darkness of his mother’s womb.

-Two expectant mothers, one of them unwed, sit at the beginning of a new creation story.
-God is bringing about a new thing, and it starts in these two women, who are not seen by anyone in their world as persons of greatness or importance.
+Two expectant mothers, one of them old, one of them young and as yet unwed, sit at the beginning of a new creation story.
+God is bringing about a new thing, and it starts in these two women who are not seen by anyone in their world as persons of greatness or importance.

 “My soul magnifies the Lord…” So begins the famous praise offered by Mary in Luke’s Gospel.
 The tension is plain in the text.
-Far from being a simple expression of faith or praise, Mary’s words distill the message of the prophets.
+Far from being a simple expression of faith, Mary’s words distill the message of the prophets.
 Her prophetic word to her world, and to ours, is that the proud shall be scattered, those who rule shall be torn from their thrones, and the rich shall go hungry.
 It is the gospel told as prophecy and as challenge—God shall favor the humble, empower the weak, feed the hungry.
 True power is not in governments or bank vaults or armies, the prophets are saying.
-True power, Mary tells us, is the ability to create life, not destroy it.
-And the face of God is seen on every newborn child.
+True power, Mary tells us, is in the ability to create life, not destroy it.
+And we can see the face of God in every newborn child.

 People speak of Mary’s humility, her willingness to submit to what she perceived as the will of God, and they are right to do so.
 We should also list her among the prophets, like Elijah and Isaiah.
 In her grace and her humility, Mary gave us words of power and of warning.